stmcg/learner-paper/README.md

 ##### Independent Noise Scenarios

-* ``main-same.R``: Runs simulation scenarios with high similarity in the latent spaces
+* ``runsim-same.R``: Runs simulation scenarios with high similarity in the latent spaces
-* ``main-dif-moderate.R``: Runs simulation scenarios with moderate similarity in the latent spaces
+* ``runsim-dif-moderate.R``: Runs simulation scenarios with moderate similarity in the latent spaces
-* ``main-dif_verylow.R``: Runs simulation scenarios with low similarity in the latent spaces
+* ``runsim-dif_verylow.R``: Runs simulation scenarios with low similarity in the latent spaces

 ##### Correlated Noise Scenarios